 Being so close to the New Forest National Park, where are your favourite places to go?

-Catherine: “We both love walking with Murphy in the Wilverley inclosure and we like popping into ‘The Old Station Tea Rooms’ in Holmsley for a yummy cream tea”
+Catherine: “We both love walking with our dog Alfie in the Wilverley inclosure and we like popping into ‘The Old Station Tea Rooms’ in Holmsley for a yummy cream tea”

 What are your dreams for the Basket Company?